Who is Morton

 If you have the right atti2ude, you ARE a member.

-He became quite involved in the community and served two terms as the President of the Chamber of Commerce in Okotoks which led him to become involved in pretty much every community event, serving as chairman of many; winter festival, sports days, Christmas celebrations and even co-chairman of the professional rodeo for two years.
+In Okotoks he became quite involved in the community and served two terms as the President of the Chamber of Commerce which led him to become involved in pretty much every community event, serving as chairman of many; winter festival, sports days, Christmas celebrations and even co-chairman of the professional rodeo for two years.
 This gave him experience as an event organizer.

 After moving back to the Sundre area he was invited to participate in the Okotoks Sculpture Festival in 04 to create a piece from sandstone that would be placed in the community, his first piece of public art.
 The organizer of international artists for a symposium in Viet Nam, An Giang Impressions, saw his piece in Okotoks and invited him to represent Canada there.
 Sixty-two sculptors participated in that event, it was the largest symposium ever held at that time.
 In 2008 he was a member of the Canadian team in the International Snow Sculpture Symposium at St-Jean Port Joli in Quebec, “Fete D’Hiver” (Winter Party).
 With this little bit of experience more opportunities came along steadily, he has now created public art in several countries and has works placed in museums in two countries.